Installation

 There are a couple of things in pretalx that should be run periodically.
 It doesn’t matter how you run them, so you can go with your choice of periodic tasks, be they systemd timers, cron, or something else entirely.

-In the same environment as you ran the previous pretalx commands (e.g. the pretalx user), you should run
+In the same environment as you ran the previous pretalx commands (e.g. the pretalx user, using either the executable paths in the /var/pretalx/venv directory, or running /var/pretalx/venv/bin/activate first), you should run

 • python -m pretalx runperiodic somewhere every five minutes and once per hour.